smorga41/Connect-4-MiniMax-Ai/README.md

 # Connect-4-MiniMax-Ai
-An Ai using the minimax algorithm to play a human at connect 4.
+An Ai using a minimax algorithm with alpha-beta pruning to beat humans at connect 4.